dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 If you have a Meta Quest headset, a link cable will provide the best video quality.
 Meta sells an [official link cable](https://www.meta.com/quest/accessories/link-cable/) if you don’t have one, and more affordable third-party cables are also available.

 A tradeoff is that you may not be able to charge your headset and use the link cable at the same time, which may limit how long you can fly at a time.
 [This third party cable](https://a.co/d/765REiP) allows connecting both a charger and link at once, which extends battery life sufficiently for very long flights.

+## Virtual Desktop

+[Virtual Desktop](https://www.vrdesktop.net/) is a third-party VR streaming application.
+Although its primary use case is for displaying 2D content in VR, it also had advanced options for improving the stream quality for 3D content.
+In my testing with Meta Quest devices, I was able to see a higher level of clarity using Virtual Desktop compared to  Meta Quest Link.
+Your experience may vary depending on your hardware.

 ## DLSS/FSR